Smart Markdown

 Landing screen Iterations

-I collaborated with our UX Researcher to interview AMIs, hold review sessions, and set up surveys for quick feedback to iterate on the improvements of the Clearance tool.
+I worked with our UX Researcher to interview AMIs, run review sessions, and gather survey feedback to iterate on Clearance Tool improvements.

 Project Pivot

-After several months of leading this initiative, Nordstrom hired a consulting group to integrate data science insights and create a future version of Smart Markdown, aimed at saving millions in inventory margin dollars.
-While the work I had done would remain in place for the time being, the larger team had to adjust their workflows to collaborate with the consulting group, which now took ownership of this aspect of the project.
+After several months, Nordstrom brought in a consulting group to integrate data science insights and develop a new version of Smart Markdown aimed at saving millions in inventory margin.
+While my work remained in place, the team adapted workflows to collaborate with the consultants.

 A New Approach